raspberrypilearning/scratchpc-musical-instrument/en/step_3.md

 ![The Raspberry Pi pinout shows the forty GPIO pins laid out with the odd numbered pins on the left and even pins on the right.](images/GPIO-Pinout-Diagram-2.png)
 --- /task ---

 Now that your instrument is wired up to the Raspberry Pi, you need to write some code to make it work.
-The most basic version of the instrument is very easy to program, allowing you lots of options for customizing what happens on screen and the sounds your instrument will make.
+The most basic version of the instrument is very easy to program, allowing you lots of options for customising what happens on screen and the sounds your instrument will make.

 --- task ---
 Open a blank project in Scratch and add the Raspberry Pi `Simple Electronics`{:class="block3extensions"} extension to your project.